eboukamza/finlambda/README.md

 Why finlambda
 ---

-Build your custom calculator for taxes, compose it easily to using ramda.
+Build your custom calculator for taxes, compose it easily using ramda.

-finlambda allows write your business rules easy to understand.
+finlambda allows write your business rules easy to understand, easy to change and without side effects.

 Installation
 ---